Nepeta cataria

 Does Catnip reseed?

-Is it deer or rabbit resistant?
+Is Catnip deer resistant?